 Gender-Inclusive Housing

 The Office of Residential Life is committed to providing a living environment that is welcoming to all gender identities.
-Campus housing options include a variety of gender-inclusive rooms such as suites, apartments, townhouses.
+Campus housing options include a variety of gender-inclusive rooms such as suites, apartments, and townhouses.

 Senior-Year Off-Campus Housing